-All apps are required to ask your permission before tracking you or your iPad across apps or websites owned by other companies to target advertising to you or share your information with data brokers.
+All apps are required to ask your permission before tracking you or your iPad across websites or apps owned by other companies for advertising or to share your information with data brokers.
 After you grant or deny permission to an app, you can change permission later.
 You can also stop all apps from requesting permission.